aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/big_vector.md

 ## Struct `BigVector`

-A scalable vector implementation based on tables where elements are grouped into buckets.
-Each bucket has a capacity of <code>bucket_size</code> elements.
+A scalable vector implementation based on tables where elements are grouped into buckets.<br/> Each bucket has a capacity of <code>bucket_size</code> elements.

 <pre><code>struct BigVector&lt;T&gt; has store<br/></code></pre>